VazkiiMods/Patchouli/web/README.md

 This will build the website then push it to the `gh-pages` branch of the repository.
 You must have push access to this repository to do this, of course.

-Automatic deploys are not configured currently.
-If you need a quick deploy for whatever reason, please poke a maintainer.